lucascicco/lucascicco/README.md

 # Lucas Cicco

-Fullstack developer from BR.
+**DevOps Dev.** from BR

-Interests: Clouding Computing / Distributed Systems / Security / Container Orchestration / DevOps / Automatization / Golang / SELinux
+Interests: Clouding Computing / Distributed System / Security / Container Orchestration / DevOps / Automatization / Golang / SELinux

 If you are willing to exchange knowledge about languages, programming skills and culture.
 I'd like you to know I am very interested on it, then you can reach me through those social medias: